wafaeelfaidi/ProjetGMAO/README.md

 ### Prerequisites

-- Node.js 18.x or later
+- Node.js 18.x or later (preferably the latest LTS version)
 - Docker
-- Pnpm
+- PNPM

 Please make sure you have a Docker daemon running on your machine.
 This is required for the Supabase CLI to work.